-An earned master’s degree in a foreign language, linguistics, comparative literature, or closely related discipline from a regionally accredited institution.
+- An earned master's degree in a foreign language, East Asian studies, linguistics, second language acquisition, comparative literature, or closely related discipline from a regionally accredited institution.

 PREFERRED EDUCATION AND EXPERIENCE:

-An earned doctorate or other terminal degree in a foreign language, linguistics, comparative literature, or closely related discipline from a regionally accredited institution.
+- An earned doctorate or other terminal degree in a foreign language, East Asian studies, linguistics, second language acquisition, comparative literature, or closely related discipline from a regionally accredited institution.

-Demonstrated fluency in Spanish, German, French, and/or Italian.
+- Demonstrated fluency in German, Japanese, or Korean.

 - For East Asian studies, deep knowledge of East Asian society, culture, and language(s) (specifically Japanese or Korean).